Skip to main content

 How can we address the problem of “leakage” through trade?

-EGC affiliate Sam Kortum and coauthor David Weisbach proposed a strategy to combat “leakage,” which occurs when firms respond to a country’s carbon taxes by relocating to another country, or when consumers in another country respond to the lower energy price by consuming more.
-Through a model of unilateral, optimal carbon tax policies, the researchers found that a combination of demand-side and supply-side taxes on energy imports and exports can achieve reduced global emissions at a lower cost to domestic economies.
-This solution can be relatively easily implemented by individual states because there are relatively few carbon “extractors” in the economy.
+“leakage,” which occurs when firms respond to a country’s carbon taxes by relocating to another country, or when consumers in another country respond to the lower energy price by consuming more.
+As the researchers find through a model of unilateral, optimal carbon tax policies, a combination of demand-side and supply-side taxes on energy imports and exports can achieve reduced global emissions at a lower cost to domestic economies.
+Because there are relatively few carbon “extractors” in the economy, this solution can be relatively easily implemented by individual states.
 Even if only a few key actors such as the US, EU, and China were to enact these optimal taxation policies, the researchers argue that this solution could still lower carbon emissions while reducing leakage.

 Quantifying new costs to climate change